Hackdromeda/BugBrowser/README.md

 [BugCrowd](https://docs.bugcrowd.com/reference) - Since BugCrowd's APIs are not currently available to researchers, we used Cheerio to get data from their website.
 In just a few hundred milliseconds, users are presented with a list of programs with pictures (Echo Spot and Echo Show only) and can request additonal details about specific programs to get a readout and Alexa card with additional details.

+  * [BugCrowd VRT](https://github.com/bugcrowd/vulnerability-rating-taxonomy) - This open source taxonomy prioritizes security vulnerabilites so hackers know what to look for and what companies generally pay for.

 [HackerOne](https://api.hackerone.com/docs/v1) - Here we leverage HackerOne's API to get their active programs list.
 We cache data from their APIs for a faster response time.

-[News API](https://newsapi.org/docs) - NewsAPI helps us connect users with several news sources.
+[News API](https://newsapi.org/docs) - News API helps us connect users with several news sources.
 We no longer need to wait for several endpoints just to get a diverse set of sources, instead we can quickly deliver cybersecurity information to the user.

 [Have I Been Pwned](https://haveibeenpwned.com/API/v2) - Have I Been Pwned helps us list find out about data breaches that have leaked your email and other information as well as about recent security breaches that have affected large amounts of people.